G-Two/smoke-x-receiver/README.md

 To run the ESP32 application:

 - [Heltec WiFi LoRa 32 (V2)](https://heltec.org/project/wifi-lora-32/) or similar development board
-  - Note: Any ESP32 board with a SPI connected Semtech SX1276/1277/1279 LoRa transceiver should work
+  - Note: Any ESP32 board with a SPI connected Semtech SX1276/1277/1279 LoRa transceiver will work
     - The default SPI pin connections are: CS: 18, RST: 14, MOSI: 27, MISO: 19, SCK: 5
-    - If your hardware is wired differently, simply update via `make menuconfig` prior to building
+    - If your hardware is wired differently, update the pin assignments via `make menuconfig` prior to building

 ### Prepare Environment